 Figure 5.2.2.2.22-1: Requesting a UE's ProSe Subscription Data

-1. The NF service consumer (e.g. 5G DDNMF) sends a GET request to the resource representing the UE's ProSe Subscription Data, with query parameters indicating the supported-features.
+1. The NF service consumer (e.g. 5G DDNMF, 5G PKMF, PAnF) sends a GET request to the resource representing the UE's ProSe Subscription Data, with query parameters indicating the supported-features.

 2a.
 On Success, the UDM responds with "200 OK" with the message body containing the UE's ProSe Data as relevant for the requesting NF service consumer.